A Cape Cod Vacation About EATING…

 This is Obviously No “Definitive Guide,” But…

 One of my pet peeves as a travel writer is seeing articles that claim to be the “Ultimate, Definitive” piece about a place.
-Clearly, friends, this post claims no such thing.
-Colin visited a corner of my state for one day, ate in a few places, and had a grand time, but naturally, we barely scratched the surface, and look forward to returning to learn more.
+Clearly, friends, this post claims no such thing, because my answer to “things to do in Falmouth, MA” was basically: “Eat and stroll.”
+Colin visited a corner of my state for one day, ate in a few places (mmm, Falmouth French cafe), and had a grand time, but naturally, we barely scratched the surface, and look forward to returning to learn more.

 That said, even in this short-as-heck visit, I can definitively declare one thing: Falmouth and its village of Woods Hole are far more that just places near the Martha’s Vineyard ferry!